Black and white rabbit getting weighed by Oregon Humane med team

 • Inside a Second Chance Transport

-Meet Chloe House, Second Chance Coordinatorย My name is Chloe House, and I am a Second Chance Coordinator at Oregon Humane Societyโ€™s Portland Campus.
-My primary role is coordinating transfers to help shelters reduce their population and bring pets to OHS for adoption.
-In 2024, our team helped give over 7,000 animals their new beginnings.
+Meet Chloe House, Second Chance Coordinatorย My name is Chloe House, and I am a Second Chance Coordinator at Oregon Humaneโ€™s Portland Campus.
+My primary role is coordinating transfers to help shelters reduce their population and bring pets to Oregon Humane for adoption.
+In 2024, our team helped give over 7,000 animals their new beginnings.…

 Read more

 What is Veterinary Social Work?
-Veterinary social work is a growing specialty that recognizes the deep connection between pets and their families, and the complex challenges that can arise when navigating barriers to housing, healthcare, and social services. โ€œWhen pet owners come to Oregon Humane Society for assistance with veterinary care, rehoming a pet, or
+Veterinary social work is a growing specialty that recognizes the deep connection between pets and their families, and the complex challenges that can arise when navigating barriers to housing, healthcare, and social services. โ€œWhen pet owners come to Oregon Humane for assistance with veterinary care, rehoming a pet, or during…

 Read more